Bristling with hardware, China airshow targets arms exports

 Better technology, more reliable weaponry, and diplomatic rapprochements with countries like the Philippines are cranking up the appeal of Chinese military kit in its own back yard.

-"In 2014, our display was 5,300 square metres (more than 57,000 square feet) and it was crowded; this time it's 8,000 square metres, and it feels just as crowded," said Wei Lin, deputy director of research and development at China North Industries Corp (Norinco).
+"In 2014, our display was 5,300 square meters (more than 57,000 square feet) and it was crowded; this time it's 8,000 square meters, and it feels just as crowded," said Wei Lin, deputy director of research and development at China North Industries Corp (Norinco).

 China's biggest arms maker unveiled a new VT-5 lightweight main battle tank, targeting developing countries lacking infrastructure such as bridges able to support heavier vehicles.